mesosphere/dcos-docs-site/pages/version-policy/index.md

 ### Base Technology

-Mesosphere does not offer support services for the base technology (e.g. Jenkins).
-The base technology version is denoted as the second version in the package number (e.g. 1.2.3-4.5.6).
+Mesosphere does not offer support services for the base technology (for example, Jenkins).
+The base technology version is denoted as the second version in the package number (for example, 1.2.3-**4.5.6**).

 ### Certified Package Designations

 Services that are labeled as “Certified” have been tested by Mesosphere for interoperability with DC/OS, but Mesosphere disclaims all warranties, and makes no promises, including with respect to the services’ operation or production readiness.
 Support for the integration may be available from Mesosphere or the creator of the service.
-The matrix below lists certified packages and the current state of what packages are tested on what version of DC/OS, and what is within the best effort scope of our technical support organization.
+The matrix below lists certified packages and the current state of which packages are tested on what version of DC/OS, and what is within the best effort scope of our technical support organization.

 The designations are as follows:

-⚫- This combination is tested and compatible with the specified version of DC/OS.
+⚫ This combination is tested and compatible with the specified version of DC/OS.
 - This package is within the scope of our technical support organization.
 - This is package is eligible for bug fixes.

-◒ - This combination has been tested previously and should be compatible with the specified version of DC/OS.
+◒ This combination has been tested previously and should be compatible with the specified version of DC/OS.
 - This combination is not within the scope of our technical support organization.
 - This combination is not eligible for bug fixes.

-◯ - This package combination has not been tested.
+◯ This package combination has not been tested.
 - This combination is not within the scope of our technical support organization.
 - This combination is not eligible for bug fixes.